ITS-BKD2/Comment-Service/README.md

-**User Service - Spam&Furious **
+Comment Service - SPAM & FURIOUS

-**What Needs to Be Developed:**
+What Needs to Be Developed:

--User Management: Handle user registration, login, profile management, and authentication.

--JWT Authentication: Provide authentication using JSON Web Tokens (JWT) for secure access to other services.

--User Profile: Allow users to manage their profiles (e.g., avatars, bio).
+-Comment Management: Allow users to post comments, reply to comments, and like/dislike comments.

+-Database for Comments: Store comments in a database, associating them with the correct video and user.

--API for User Management: Endpoints like POST /users/register, POST /users/login, GET /users/{id}/profile.
+-API for Comment Interaction: Endpoints like POST /videos/{id}/comments (to post), GET /videos/{id}/comments (to retrieve), and DELETE /comments/{id} (to delete a comment).

-**Technologies to Use:**
+Technologies to Use:

 -Spring Boot: For building the REST API.

--Spring Security: For securing endpoints and managing JWT authentication.

--Spring Data JPA: For user data storage in a relational database (PostgreSQL/MySQL).
+-Spring Data JPA / MongoDB: For storing comments in a relational or NoSQL database.

--Redis: For caching user sessions and improving performance.

-**Interactions with Other Services:**

--Video Upload & Metadata Service: Ensure that only authenticated users can upload videos and associate video metadata with the user.

--Video Streaming & Playback Service: Secure access to streaming, ensuring users can only access videos they are authorized to view.

--Comment Service: Ensure that only authenticated users can comment on videos.
+-Redis: For caching the comments to improve performance, especially when dealing with large numbers of comments.